geoawd/py-to-player/README.md

 I used a pi zero w as this was readibly available with the header already soldered.
 - enable SPIO
 - disable default audio (the HDMI, that I do not want to use)

+### Audio Configuration (Making the Bluetooth Speaker work)
 Setting the audio out to use the bluetooth speaker is slightly trickier.

+After pairing the bluetooth speaker in the GUI, identify the audio sinks using

+`pacmd list-sinks`

-After pairing the speaker in the GUI I tried to set a default config in
+Initially I tried to set a default sink in the conf file using the name of the sink (this is recommended as the sink number can change).
-/etc/pulse/client.conf.

-Identify the audio sinks using
-- pacmd list-sinks
+`/etc/pulse/client.conf.`

-As the default config proved unreliable, I have a shell script that launches on boot via the cron tab (sudo crontab -e)
+As the default sink in the conf file proved unreliable, I created a shell script that launches on boot via the cron tab

+`sudo crontab -e `

-@reboot sh /launch.sh
+`@reboot sh /launch.sh`

 launch.sh contains the following.